SeasideSt/Seaside/README.md

 Seaside is composed of different parts, allowing you to only load the parts you need for your project.
 If you are new to Seaside, we advise you to load the default set of packages by simply following the load instructions below.
 If you want to load specific (or additional) parts of Seaside, check out the [list of groups and packages](https://github.com/SeasideSt/Seaside/wiki/Seaside-Load-Groups-and-Packages).

-We provide instructions to get started with Seaside in [Pharo](http://www.pharo-project.org), [Gemstone](https://gemtalksystems.com/products/gs64/) or [Squeak](http://www.squeak.org).
+We provide instructions to get started with Seaside in [Pharo](http://www.pharo-project.org), [Gemstone](https://gemtalksystems.com/products/gs64/), [Squeak](http://www.squeak.org) or the [VAST Platform](https://www.instantiations.com/vast-platform/).
 See the appropriate instructions for your platform below.

 ### Instructions for Pharo